-The boom in demand for cleaning services over the last 10 years has been due to rising disposal household incomes, an increasing number of women in the workforce who don’t have time or want to do their own cleaning, demand from young professionals and the falling price of hiring a cleaner to make it an affordable option for much more of the population.
+The boom in demand for cleaning services over the last 10 years has been due to several reasons.
+The rising disposal household incomes.
+An increasing number of women in the workforce who don’t have time or want to do their own cleaning.
+Demand from young professionals.
+Also the falling price of hiring a cleaner, making it an affordable option for much more of the population.
 While Covid19 initially caused a fall in demand for these services during lockdown, there has been an upturn since.

 The question is whether there are any factors that point to a change in those long-term trends?
 Read on to find some of those changes and their possible influences:

-Household incomes - COVID 19 and Brexit are predicted to have a downward effect on household incomes that will continue into the foreseeable future, forcing people to make a choice on things to cut back on.
+COVID 19 and Brexit have had a downward effect on household incomes that will continue into the foreseeable future.
 However, it is not clear if they will decide to cut back on their cleaners.
-In fact, COVID19 has accelerated a trend that was happening before, and a source of increasing demand for cleaners: homeworking - This increased demand is due to people becoming more conscious of the state of their house cleanliness.
+In fact, COVID19 has accelerated a trend that was happening before: homeworking.
+Homeworking in turn has increased demand is due to people becoming more conscious of the state of their house cleanliness.
 With this in mind people may view cleaning as an essential service and cut back elsewhere.

-Supply of cleaners - In the case of Brexit, while potentially causing further economic downturn, there is the likelihood of restrictions on the number of people coming into the country to work, and these immigrants make up a large proportion of the cleaning industry (Note: that also that depends on your area of the country also).
+In the case of Brexit, it might potentially cause further economic downturn.
+However, there is the likelihood of restrictions on the number of people coming into the country to work, and these immigrants make up a large proportion of the cleaning industry.

 The above shows there are changes that are good and bad for the cleaning market.
 We suggest you watch them and do your own research.